 Steps to update Adobe Flash:

-- Type chrome://components in Chrome address bar.
+- Type chrome://components in the Chrome address bar.
 Press Enter

 Scroll down to Adobe Flash Player.

-- Click Check for update.
+- Click Check for an update.
 If you see any updates, install.

 Method 4: Turn off Hardware Acceleration in Chrome

 Whenever Google Chrome does not load properly or web videos do not play on it, turn off Hardware Acceleration in the browser settings.

 - Go to Settings in the Chrome menu.